igttttma/UPK_reader-matcher/README.md

 for reading a UPK-format flight recorder data file and comparing candidate raw word locations against a supplied CSV sample table.

-The project is designed for two related goals:
+The project is designed for three related goals:

-- read and inspect a `12minute.upk` file whose low-level data structure has already been identified;
+- Read, inspect, and explore a `12minute.upk` file;
-- search for the likely UPK word or bit specified of each CSV parameter by comparing raw UPK samples with the reference CSV values.
+- Locate the most likely UPK word or bit position corresponding to each CSV parameter   through search methods, and provide a list of candidates;
+- Use charts to visually present the relationship between the source data from the UPK and the given CSV, locating and verifying the origin.

-The web matcher is also useful as a manual verification interface: it plots the CSV sample series together with raw UPK candidate values so that correlations, phase alignment, and discrete bit behavior can be visually inspected.
+The web interface will plot both the CSV sample sequence and the raw UPK candidate values on the same chart, making it easy to check correlation, sampling phase alignment, and discrete bit states.

 ## Data Structure